 Notes

-- Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+*November 2024 update: This year, I tested the ratio of this dessert again.
+If you want crunchy bits, cut larger chunks or cubes and use a larger baking dish so that there are exposed bits.
+It makes a shorter pudding but crunchier on top.
+Baking time: Consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use an oven thermometer to check that your oven is at the right temperature.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.
+Baking: The pudding puffs and turns golden brown, but always check that the custard is fully baked.
+Carefully lift the bread slices here and there and make sure the inside is not too runny and that the eggs and cream mixture have coddled.

 Courtney says